langdon/summit-2015-lab-15812/labs/chapter1.md

 # docker inspect --format '{{ .NetworkSettings.IPAddress }}' <container id>
 172.17.0.6
 ```
+**Note** your IP may vary slightly from the above, but it should be in 172.17.0.0/24

 We can apply the same filter to any value in the json output.
 Try a few different ones.